-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on June 13, 2011 the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail.
-Section 90 of the Residential Tenancy Act determines that a document is deemed to have been served on the fifth day after it was sent.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on June 23, 2011 the landlord served each tenant with the Notice of Direct Request Proceeding by posting.
+Section 90 of the Residential Tenancy Act determines that a document is deemed to have been served on the third day after was posted.

-Based on the written submissions of the landlord, I find that the tenant has been served with the Dispute Resolution Direct Request Proceeding documents.
+Based on the written submissions of the landlord, I find that the tenants have been served with the Dispute Resolution Direct Request Proceeding documents.